MirrorIP/msf/README.md

 Tools provide user interfaces to handle the features provided by the MIRROR Spaces Framework.

 #### Space Manager
 The MIRROR Space Manager is a web application allowing users to manage their spaces separately from the MIRROR applications.
-As any application connected to the MSF acts on behalf of a user and has access to all spaces the user is member of, this tool enables a shifting the space management from the application to the user level
+As any application connected to the MSF acts on behalf of a user and has access to all spaces the user is member of, this tool enables a shifting of the space management from the application to the user level.

 [↪ Details][6]

+#### Account Management Tool
+The Account Management Tool allows the self-creation of user accounts and the management of the user profile.
+Additionally, users can restore their passwords using this tool.

+[↪ Details][7]

 ### SDKs
 One of the reasons for choosing XMPP as base technology for the framework was the availability of client libraries for nearly any development platform.
 The libraries serve two major purposes: First they handle the connection to the XMPP network.
 Then they abstract from the protocol layer for the both the basic XMPP protocol and for supported protocol extensions.